 Ingredients

-- Steep one cup of your favourite tea and allow it to cool to room temperature.
-If you use tea bags, it is preferable to use two bags for each cup.
+- Steep one cup of your favourite tea and allow it to cool to room temperature for 15-20 minutes.
+If you use bags, we recommend using at least 2 for each cup for a strong brew.

 - Cook the tapioca pearls and follow the directions on the package.
-The tapioca pearls may be ¼ cup.
+Alternatively, follow our recipe above to make honey boba pearls from scratch.

 Nutrition